cgarvey/rhythmbox-seek/README.md

 Support
 -------
-I don't offer any support, but if you create an Issue here on Github, or get in touch with me on Twitter [@cgarvey](https://twitter.com/cgarvey) I'll do my best to address any issues.
+I don't offer any support, but if you create an Issue here on GitHub, or get in touch with me on Twitter [@cgarvey](https://twitter.com/cgarvey) I'll do my best to address any issues.

 Credits
 -------